dinther/pathbuilder/README.md

 You can place filets or Chamfers at any point.
 Extend lines up to an arbitrary boundary and much more.

 # Installation
-Pathbuilder is contained in a single .scad file and in has no dependencies on other libraries.
+Although this library has grown to three code units, Pathbuilder is contained in a single .scad file and in has no dependencies on other libraries.
 Just copy pathbuilder.scad to your openSCAD library folder and put
 ```
 use <pathbuilder.scad>
 ```